 Because they Cybex models primarily target the European market, they tend to be a bit smaller (narrower) and include some safety features that are relatively rare in the USA.
 This Cybex Sirona convertible car seat is no exception: it is the first Smart Car Seat we've reviewed, it has linear side-impact protection, and includes energy-absorbing foam.
-It's really a front-runner in the emerging market for smart baby devices, this car seat integrates with an app on your smart phone and can give you various alerts to help make sure that your baby is safe and secure during driving and when parking your vehicle.
+It's really a front-runner in the emerging market for smart baby devices, this car seat integrates with an app on your smart phone and can give you various alerts to help make sure that your baby is safe, comfortable, and secure during driving and when parking your vehicle.

 Let's get into our full review of this innovative car seat!